 Marin Alsop - NOSPR

-In collaboration with YouTube and Google Arts & Culture, Alsop is spearheading the “Global Ode to Joy” (GOTJ), a crowd-sourced video project to celebrate Beethoven’s 250th anniversary.
-Together with Germany’s official Beethoven anniversary campaign and the leading arts organizations of five continents, Alsop invites the global community to share the call for tolerance, unity and joy of the composer’s Ninth Symphony in videos tagged #GlobalOdeToJoy.
-The project culminates in December 2020, the month of Beethoven’s birth, with a grand video finale: a GOTJ highlight reel, set to a performance of the “Ode to Joy” anchored by the ORF Vienna Radio Symphony, the international Stay-at-Home Choir and Alsop herself.
+Marin Alsop has longstanding relationships with the London Philharmonic and London Symphony Orchestras, and regularly guest conducts such major international ensembles as the Cleveland Orchestra, Philadelphia Orchestra, Leipzig Gewandhaus Orchestra, La Scala Orchestra, Orchestra of the Age of Enlightenment, Budapest Festival Orchestra, Orchestre de Paris and Royal Concertgebouw Orchestra.
+In collaboration with YouTube and Google Arts & Culture, she spearheaded the Global Ode to Joy (GOTJ), a crowd-sourced video project to celebrate Beethoven’s 250th anniversary.
+Together with Germany’s official Beethoven anniversary campaign and the leading arts organizations of five continents, she invited the global community to share the call for tolerance, unity, and joy of the composer’s Ninth Symphony in videos tagged #GlobalOdeToJoy.
+The project culminated in December 2020, the month of Beethoven’s birth, with a grand video finale: a GOTJ highlight reel, set to a performance of the Ode to Joy anchored by the ORF Vienna Radio Symphony, the international Stay-at-Home Choir, and Marin Alsop herself.